NelzonMamani/MERN-Web-App-Template/ai/javascriptGPT/web-app-projects2023/22_language_learning/README.txt

-web-app-projects2023\22_language_learning is under construction
+web-app-projects2023\22_language_learning

-  .env needs to be included in the .ignore file
+  This template is a starting point for 22_language_learning so you don't have to spend hours writing basic common files and code

-  I just left it out for teaching purposes but it needs to be hidden
+  .env needs to be hiddend and included in the .ignore file I just left it out for teaching purposes